Dark matter theory and phenomenology

 Ordinary matter constitutes a mere 16% of total matter in our universe, with the remaining 84% designated as dark matter.
 I seek to unveil the nature of dark matter by using the tools of cosmology, astrophysics and particle physics.
-My recent research is devoted to understanding
+Some key questions I would like to address include:

 • How does dark matter form, evolve and finally lead to our present-day universe?